-Any entering ASU student who has met the minimum university entrance requirements can be admitted to the College of Liberal Arts and Sciences.
+Any entering ASU student who has met the minimum university entrance requirements can be admitted to CLAS.
 Students with fewer than 50 earned hours of credit can, if they wish, be admitted as "no preference" students.
 Students with 50 or more hours must declare a major to be accepted into the college.

-Any student with a cumulative GPA of at least 2.00 who is currently registered (in good standing) in another college at ASU and who wishes to major in a subject offered by the College of Liberal Arts and Sciences and to follow a program of study in the major may transfer into the college by making application and being initially advised in the Office for Academic Programs, SS 111.
-Students admitted from other ASU colleges are under mandatory advisement during the first semester and must take courses leading directly to a degree in the College of Liberal Arts and Sciences.
+Any student with a cumulative GPA of at least 2.00 who is currently registered in good standing in another college at ASU and who wishes to major in a subject offered by CLAS and to follow a program of study in the major may transfer into the college.
+The student transfers by making application and being initially advised in the Office for Academic Programs, SS 111.
+Students admitted from other ASU colleges are under mandatory advising during the first semester and must take courses leading directly to a degree in CLAS.
 Failure to follow mandated advice on course selection can result in enrollment and registration problems, including cancellation and holds.

 Transfer Students.
-The university standards for evaluation of transfer credit are listed on page 34.
-Transfer students are urged to contact the relevant academic department or the Office for Academic Programs, SS 111, to ensure a smooth transition to the College of Liberal Arts and Sciences.
-Students who have transferred courses from institutions other than Arizona community colleges must have their transcripts evaluated by an advisor in SS 111; students who have attended only Arizona community colleges have evaluations done in the department of the major.
+The university standards for evaluation of transfer credit are listed on pages 50-51.
+Transfer students are urged to contact the relevant academic department or the Office for Academic Programs, SS 111, to ensure a smooth transition to CLAS.
+Students who have transferred courses from institutions other than Arizona community colleges must have their transcripts evaluated by an advisor in SS 111.
+Students who have attended only Arizona community colleges have evaluations performed in the department of the major.

 Courses transferred from two-year (community) colleges are accepted as lower-division credit only.
-Students are urged to choose their community college courses carefully, in view of the fact that a minimum of 50 semester hours of work taken at the university must be upper-division credit (see page 35).
+Students are urged to choose their community college courses carefully, in view of the fact that a minimum of 50 semester hours of work taken at the university must be upper-division credit (see page 51).

 "Undecided" or "Undeclared" Majors.
-Students in the College of Liberal Arts and Sciences are not required to select a major upon entering the college as freshmen or at any time thereafter until the semester in which 60 semester hours are earned.
-Until such students have chosen a major, they are advised through the University Academic Advising Center.
+Students in CLAS are not required to select a major upon entering the college as freshmen or at any time thereafter until the semester in which 60 semester hours are earned.
+Until such "no preference" students have chosen a major, they are advised through the University Academic Advising Center, in the Undergraduate Academic Services building.
 It is important to consult an academic advisor before any enrollment activity.
 Before or during the semester in which they earn 60 semester hours, students must select their major and transfer into the appropriate department.
-Note: Students who wish to enter a program of study that has a rigidly structured curriculum should be aware that delay in choosing a major initially could result in added time and cost in the completion of requirements.
+Note: Students who wish to enter a program of study that has a rigidly structured curriculum should be aware that delay in choosing a major could result in added time and cost in the completion of requirements.